 “Years ago [Muthard and] I used to do a combined [concert], but then it got too hard to schedule,” Cortez said.
 “Now with the Flex Block, that was perfect.
 I talked to her because she had helped before, and we talked about inviting parents, we talked to the special ed people.”

 The goal of the concert was to reignite the spirit of the holidays and bring the EHS community together.
-Teachers, parents, and students alike experienced a sense of joy from the performance.
-Sophomore and singer Fionnuir Ni Chochlain felt a feeling of purpose.
+Sophomore and singer Fionnuir Ni Chochlain felt a strong sense of purpose after the concert.

 “The Christmas spirit coming from this [concert] was great,” Ni Chochlain said.
 “I think everyone can give a little and give back, in some way or another.”